squirrellogic/stock-music-sorter/README.md

 ```
 /Music Library Root Folder
     /__scripts            <-- Put all script files here.
     /__Inbox              <-- Music files to be sorted.
+    /_Folder Name         <-- Folders ignored by rating sort mode start with "_"
     /Genre 1 - Tag 1      <-- Script will create these directories when necessary
     /Genre 1 - Tag 2      <-- ''
     /Genre 2 - Tag 1      <-- ''
 ```

 Once you've figured out a directory structure you are comfortable with (the location of the script folder, the inbox folder, and the root music library output folder), configure those location in the `sorter-config.ps1` file.